tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 While several multi-signature schemes could offer an improvement over the currently available method, two properties increase the possible impact:

-- The availability of key aggregation removes the need for verifiers to see all the involved key, improving bandwidth, privacy, and validation cost
+- The availability of key aggregation removes the need for verifiers to see all the involved keys, improving bandwidth, privacy, and validation cost.
 - Security under the *plain public-key model* enables multi-signatures across multiple inputs of a transaction, where the choice of signers cannot be committed to in advance.
 This greatly increases the number of situations in which mulit-signatures are beneficial.

 #### Native Multi-Signature Support